Katie Hopkins: Obesity

-Hopkins has been accused of fat-shaming by journalists.
+Hopkins has been accused by some journalists of fat-shaming.
 When appearing on ITV's This Morning, Hopkins expressed her views on obesity stating: "Would I employ you if you were obese?
 No I would not.
 You would give the wrong impression to the clients of my business.
 I need people to look energetic, professional and efficient.
 If you are obese, you look lazy", and "To call yourself 'plus size' is just a euphemism for being fat.
 Life is much easier when you're thinner.
 Big is not beautiful, of course a job comes down to how you look."

 In 2014, Hopkins took part in a TLC two-part documentary, Katie Hopkins: Fat and Back, where she gained and lost nearly 50 pounds (22 kilograms) of weight.
 Initially, she ridiculed an overweight woman for being 'a wreck of a human being'.
 When the TLC show aired in January 2015, Hopkins acknowledged that losing excess weight "actually turned out to be a real ordeal...now I know how hard it is to be fat and carry that weight around and I know no one wants to be fat by choice," she said.